learn-co-students/activerecord-crud-dc-web-102819/README.md

 |`lead`|\(string\)|
 |`in_theaters`|\(boolean\)|

-After your migration is ready run `rake db:migrate` to migrate your table and `rake db:migrate SINATRA_ENV=test` to migrate a test database so you will be able to run `learn`
+After your migration is ready run 'rake db:migrate' to

+migrate your table and `rake db:migrate SINATRA_ENV=test` to migrate a test database so you will be able to run `learn`